 Mass General is consistently ranked among the best hospitals in the country by U.S. News & World Report.
 Our ranking is based on our quality of care, patient safety and reputation in over a dozen different specialties.
 Our commitment to excellence means that we work to ensure that you receive the best care at all points during your visit.
 Our doctors are leaders within their respective fields, and collaborate with colleagues in various departments across the hospital.
 As a patient, you benefit from shared expertise, leading research, and our commitment to quality and excellence.

-You will need a referral from your primary care physician to make an appointment.
-You may request an appointment online or call 617-726-5507.
+You can call us directly or get a referral from your primary care physician to make an appointment.
+You may request an appointment online or call 617-643-6146.
 Once your request is received, a patient coordinator will contact you to schedule your first appointment.

-Many patients are candidates for surgical removal (resection) of their liver tumors, which is the treatment approach associated with the highest chance for a positive outcome.
+Many patients are candidates for surgical removal (resection) of their liver tumors, which is the treatment approach associated with the highest chance of a cure.
+Liver tumors include those which started in the liver and bile ducts and those cancers which travel to the liver.
 Liver resections are generally considered complex surgeries and published data have consistently demonstrated that hospitals and centers with the highest liver surgery volume experience the lowest complication and death rates.
 Mass General performs more liver resections than any other hospital in Massachusetts.

 Our team has worked with colleagues in radiology to develop the most sensitive tests for detection of liver tumors, as well as tests that allow precise mapping of liver volumes for operative planning.
 Our surgeons are also experienced in performance of intraoperative ultrasound examinations of the liver, which has been demonstrated to be the most sensitive method for detection of liver tumors.